Home Articles 3D Printing Top 10 Inspirational 3D-Printed Clothes for 2025

 Trypophilia Collection by Jasna Rokegem

 Jasna Rokegem pioneers an award-winning studio that combines innovative fashion and cutting-edge technology with the physiology of human feelings.
-For the Trypophilia Collection, Rokegem worked with 3D designer Travis Fitch to visualize the meridians that pass through our bodies and reflect each emotion’s physical locations and language.
+For the Trypophilia Collection, Rokegem worked with 3D designer Travis Fitch to visualize the meridians that pass through our bodies and reflect each emotion’s physical location and language.

 The primary material used in this process is Vero, a multi-material polymer that allows for the 3D printing of detailed, flexible, and durable structures directly on fabric.
 Using both Rhino and CLO3D software to translate EQ to 3D algorithmic structures, this collection translates human emotions into wearable garments.
 With such innovations, you can literally wear your heart on a sleeve.